GosiaGie/antenka/README.md

 ## Finding a match
 Results are based on a user's player profile.
-This API has two endpoints, which enables to find `Match' es.
+This API has two endpoints, which enables to find matches.
 Because of bidirectional relationalship between `Match` and `Slot`, results can be in structure:

-**1) matches with slots where a user meets requirements (and other these matches' slots) or
+**1) matches with slots where a user meets requirements (and other these matches' slots)**

+   or

-2) only slots where a user meets the requirements.**
+**2) only slots where a user meets the requirements.**

 Every 'Slot' has also basic informations about a 'Match': 'eventID, name, dateTime, price, address'.
 User without a player's profile can't find and sign up for a match.
 Client sends only a maximal user's price for a `Match`.
 If a user has an active Benefit card, then Benefit prices are checked.
 If player doesn't have active benefit card, then only regular price are checked.